xmos/lib_xud/module_xud/doc/xud.rst

 convenience these calls are wrapped up by XC functions.
 It is rare that a developer would need to call the assembly access functions directly.

-These functions will automatically deal with any PID toggling required.
+These functions will automatically deal with any low level complications required such Packet ID toggling etc.

 ``XUD_GetBuffer()``
 ~~~~~~~~~~~~~~~~~~~